Chorlton Folk Club is a weekly event on a Thursday night held in the upstairs room of South West Manchester Cricket Club (Ellesmere Road M21 0SG).

-The club has got busier during its 10 years, peaking at well over 100 for two of our festival Dylan nights.
+Since the start, the Folk Club has got busier, peaking at well over 100 for two of our festival Dylan nights.
 Most weeks now, there are so many players that everyone gets to play only one song – maybe a couple for whoever finishes the night.
 And the standard has got higher and higher.

 Every Thursday – 9.30 start, finish at 11.30

-There’s no bar upstairs to disturb the music – you have to go downstairs.
-Hyde’s bitter at only £2.00
+There’s no bar upstairs to disturb the music – you go downstairs where MPA costs only £2.65 and Guest Beers are £3.

 Most nights are singers’ nights (£1.50 including entry into the raffle) with occasional guest nights (£2.50).

 An enthusiastic MC and the club’s founder, Jozeph Roberts (former member of The Out) has been on the Manchester music scene for decades… Poet and songwriter Copland Smith or songwriter/performer Gordon Whitelock deputize as MC if Jozeph is away.

 Previous guests have included: